 Funds with Deficiencies - From time to time, the fair value of assets associated with individual endowment funds may fall below the total amount of the gifts made to the endowment by the donor.
-Deficiencies of this nature that are reported in unrestricted net assets were \$607 as of December 31, 2015.
-There were no endowment funds with deficiencies as of December 31, 2016.
-These deficiencies in 2015 resulted from unfavorable market fluctuations.
+There were no endowment funds with deficiencies as of December 31, 2017 and 2016.